Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

-One such scenario involves quantum computations with bosonic encoding, particularly the Gottesman-Kitaev-Preskill (GKP) code~\cite{gottesman2001}, given its potential for fault-tolerance~\cite{sivak2023real, de2022error, konno2024logical}.
+One such scenario involves quantum computations with bosonic encoding, particularly the Gottesman-Kitaev-Preskill (GKP) code~\cite{gottesman2001}.
+GKP-based bosonic quantum processors are implemented with microwave cavities coupled to supercounducting circuits~\cite{sivak2023real, brock2024quantumerrorcorrectionqudits}, trapped ions~\cite{de2022error} and photonic platforms~\cite{konno2024logical}, and are the object of intense study due to their potential for fault-tolerance~\cite{Tzitrin2021, Grimsmo2021}.
 Such architectures are typically extremely difficult to simulate since GKP codewords are described by infinitely many energy levels, making their brute-force simulation (based on expansions in the Fock basis) prohibitive for just a handful of GKP qudits.
 Also, approaches naively based on quasiprobability distributions are doomed to fail because the negativity of the Wigner function of encoded GKP states is very large, making the runtime of such simulators blow up.
 Neither are approaches based on decomposing GKP states into superpositions of Gaussian states~\cite{bourassa2021fast, hahn2024c,dias2024classical} suitable for the practically relevant case of high squeezing GKP states, due to the large non-Gaussianity of such states.

 While progress has been made, current simulation techniques address only a limited subset of GKP-encoded computations.
 Specifically, Refs.~\cite{bermejo-vega2016, garcia-alvarez2020, calcluth2022, calcluth2023,hahn2024b} provide efficient algorithms for simulating circuits initialized in stabilizer states encoded in ideal (\textit{i.e.}, infinitely squeezed) GKP states, followed by Gaussian operations (including, but not limited to, encoded Clifford operations) and homodyne measurements.
 However, these methods cannot address the more practically relevant scenario of realistic (\textit{i.e.}, finitely squeezed) GKP states encoding general potentially non-stabilizer states.